Ranjitha75388/projects/JasperReport server  .md

 - Build Docker image with Tomcat + JasperReports WAR

-- Prepare your default_master.properties file to connect to the database
+- Prepare the default_master.properties file to connect to the database

-- Test the connection to your database
+- Test the connection to database

 - Create Kubernetes YAMLs (or Helm charts) for: